 Japan – Kinugawa.

-Scotland – Edinburgh.
-World mass band for the 2000 Millennium Parade in aid of Marie Curie Cancer Care – 8,500 pipes and drums
+Scotland – Aberdeen, Edinburgh (World mass band for the 2000 Millennium Parade in aid of Marie Curie Cancer Care – 8,500 pipes and drums), Glasgow

 This band, and individual pipers with drummers, have been asked to perform because the Reading Scottish Pipe Band has always prided itself in its policy of professionalism at all times.
 The adherence to this policy has proved its value by the many and varied engagements it has fulfilled during all these years.